Money Calculator

 How do I calculate the price after two successive discounts?

-Is GST calculated before or after the discount?
+Is GST calculated before or after the discount in India?

-GST is calculated on the actual transaction value — i.e., after the discount.
+Per CGST Rules 2017, GST is calculated on the actual transaction value - i.e., after the discount.
 If you buy something for ₹800 (after 20% off the ₹1,000 MRP), GST at 18% = ₹144, making your total ₹944.
-GST is never applied on the MRP if a discount is being offered.
-This is per CGST Rules 2017.
+GST is never applied on the MRP when a genuine discount is offered at the time of sale and reflected on the invoice.
+Post-sale rebates or cashbacks not shown on the original invoice are treated differently.